 Random question: Did you know how much debt you were going to be in when you were applying to veterinary schools?
+You likely knew you’d be studying things like physiology, biology, medications, vaccinations, and more but didn’t know how much debt you’d accrue.

 You probably didn’t learn the steps to becoming a rich veterinarian, but you probably thought you’d have enough to live on.
 After all, everyone else was graduating and dealing with their loans somehow.